camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/update.md

 As mentioned, this output returns because secrets are randomly generated with the first Helm installation by default if not further specified.
 We use a library chart [provided by Bitnami](https://github.com/bitnami/charts/tree/master/bitnami/common) for this.
 The generated secrets persist on persistent volume claims (PVCs), which are not maintained by Helm.

-If you remove the Helm chart release or do an upgrade, PVCs are not removed nor recreated.
-On an upgrade, secrets can be recreated by Helm, and could lead to the regeneration of the secret values.
+If you remove the Helm chart release or do an update, PVCs are not removed nor recreated.
+On an update, secrets can be recreated by Helm, and could lead to the regeneration of the secret values.
 This would mean that newly-generated secrets would no longer match with the persisted secrets.
-To avoid such an issue, Bitnami blocks the upgrade path and prints the help message as shown above.
+To avoid such an issue, Bitnami blocks the update path and prints the help message as shown above.

 In the error message, Bitnami links to their [troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues/#credential-errors-while-upgrading-chart-releases).
 However, to avoid confusion we will step through the troubleshooting process in this guide as well.

 ### Secrets extraction

-For a successful upgrade, you first need to extract all secrets which were previously generated.
+For a successful update, you first need to extract all secrets which were previously generated.

 :::note
 You also need to extract all secrets which were generated for Keycloak, since Keycloak is a dependency of Identity.